Connextstrategy/VBA-challenge/README.md

       Close_Price = 0
       Open_Price = CurrentWs.Cells(i + 1, 3).Value

-' If then for Best Percent Change, Worst Percent Change
+' If then for Best Percent Change, Worst Percent Change (Got help from previous answer I found on GitHub because I could not figure out the right code for If...Then...Else

         If (yearlychange > MAX_PERCENT) Then
                         MAX_PERCENT = yearlychange